Azmenezi/assessment-maker/README.md

 - **Automatic Image Compression**: Images are compressed to reduce storage usage
 - **BLOB Storage**: Efficient binary storage in SQLite
 - **Fallback Support**: Automatic fallback to localStorage if server is unavailable
+- **🔐 Database Encryption**: All sensitive data encrypted at rest using AES-256-CBC

 #### Version Management